Do you have back-to-school kind of blues? You're not alone...

 Work can wait and you’ll find your mood much more even-keeled if you can enjoy the here and now.
 It’s also worthwhile to find ways to be present, whether that’s spending time in nature or literally just watching TV without scrolling your phone at the same time.

 It’s tempting to indulge in many hours of extra shuteye during the longer days, but research indicates that this isn’t the route to go down if you’re looking to regulate your mood.
 Maintaining regular and consistent sleeping habits is the way to do this.
 Constant, sudden napping can often lead to flares of depression so it’s important to keep your pattern nice and regular and it’s about getting the right amount of sleep; too much or too little can play havoc with your body clock as well as your mood.

 Getting more Omega-3 fatty acids and folic acids into your diet is a natural way that can help to ease symptoms of depression, according to Ian Cook, MD, psychiatrist, and director of the Depression Research and Clinic Program at UCLA.
 Research shows those of us prone to low moods should keep oily fish in our diets the whole year round.
 The high levels of omega-3 fatty acids (one of the “good” fats) in fish are said to be particularly good for mood-boosting.
 Mackerel, sardines, and salmon are good sources of fatty acid, and getting it is especially important because the human body can’t produce omega-3 on its own.

 Change things up

-September is actually one of the best times of the year for making positive, invigorating changes, even with Covid.
-Maybe we’ll start smaller this year, but there’s a new season, crisp autumn leaves, woolly jumpers, flavoured coffee.
+September is actually one of the best times of the year for making positive, invigorating changes.
+Maybe we’ll start smaller this year, but there’s a new season, crisp autumn leaves, woolly jumpers, and flavoured coffee.
 Maybe you’ll join a book club or start a new hobby.
 Summer may be done and dusted but there are little joys to look forward to.